epi2me-labs/modbam2bed/README.md

    any heuristics).
  * Second strand `MM` subtags (i.e. `MM:C-m` as compared with `MM:C+m`)
    are not supported.
 These are not typically used so shouldn't affect most users.
    If such a tag is detected and warning will be thrown and the tag ignored.
-This tags do come in to play for duplex basecalls.
+These tags do come in to play for duplex basecalls.

 ### Python package